ObjectVision/GLOBIO/README.md

 The world allocation can be written to file using item: **/Allocation/world/MakeGrid/RESULT**

-The per region allocation can be written to file using item: **/Allocation/per_region/Western_Europe/MakeGrid/RESULT**
+The per region allocation can be written to file using for instance Western-Europe item: **/Allocation/per_region/Western_Europe/MakeGrid/RESULT**

 ## Spatial aggregation